Skip to main content

 The time audit: where the hours actually go

-Before automating anything, it’s worth understanding where your reporting time actually goes.
-Most agencies are surprised when they break it down.
+Before automating anything, measure where your reporting time actually goes.

 What to automate (and what not to)